Monday, May 4, 2009

 As our economy appears to be passing through some of the darkest times since the 1929 stock market crash, almost all of us are faced with juggling our assets and liabilities.
 Unfortunately some of us may make some pretty dire mistakes with our credit cards.
 These mistakes can only harm us in the long-run.
 Try to avoid them.

-.
+Taking cash advances to make ends meet.
 The interest rate on cash advance balances is often astronomical compared to your regular interest rate.
 You may notice that your payments are applied in a way that makes it difficult to pay off the cash advance balance without paying off the whole card.

 Using credit card “checks” to pay bills.
 Be real careful about those checks your creditors send you from time to time.
 The temporary interest rate seems appealing but what will it be when the trial period runs out?
 Also there are transaction fees associated with those checks that may significantly offset the discounted rates on offer.
 Read the fine print and ask questions before using them.